UriaKesarii/bus-times-ha/README.md

 1. Create a new folder named `python_scripts` under the `config` directory.
 2. Create a new file named `get_bus_times.py`.
-3. Copy the code that appears [here](https://github.com/UriaKesarii/bus-times-ha/blob/main/get_bus_times.py) into the new file you created.
+3. Copy the code from [here](https://github.com/UriaKesarii/bus-times-ha/blob/main/get_bus_times.py) into the new file you created.

 ## Use The Shell Command Integration

-Using the [Shell Command integration](https://www.home-assistant.io/integrations/shell_command/), we can run the script we just created.
+Using the [Shell Command integration](https://www.home-assistant.io/integrations/shell_command/), you can run the script you just created.
 Add the following lines to the `configuration.yaml` file:

 ```
 shell_command:
   get_bus_time: "/bin/bash -c '/config/python_scripts/get_bus_times.py {{ station }} {{ lines }}'"
 ```

-After adding the script and Shell Command integration, please restart Home Assistant.
+After adding the script and Shell Command integration, restart Home Assistant.

 ## A Quick Check